xiaoshenxian/tfserver-java/README.md

 Other parameters can be added for user specified *ModelHandler* implementations, e.g., distributed deployment.

-A "conf" file can be added to both the model name path and the model version path to modify the default parameters or add other parameters.
+A "conf" file can be added to both the model name paths and the model version paths to modify the default parameters or add other parameters.

 ## Authors